'An endless game of Covid-19 whack-a-mole': a New Zealand expert on why Melbourne's stage 4 lockdown should cover all of Victoria

 Even under Melbourne's stage 4 lockdown rules, that message of choosing a bubble at the start of lockdown and trying hard to stick to it could be a helpful addition to Victoria's health messaging.

-While announcing the new business restrictions for Melbourne and regional Victoria yesterday, the Victorian premier Daniel Andrews was asked about how his lockdown rules compared to New Zealand – and he replied that "this is a uniquely Australian and Victorian approach", adding:
+While announcing the new business restrictions for Melbourne and regional Victoria yesterday, the Victorian premier Daniel Andrews was asked about how his lockdown rules compared to New Zealand – and he replied that "this is a uniquely Australian and Victorian approach".

 And in many ways he's right: while Melbourne has a curfew and compulsory mask wearing, it's not closing as many non-essential businesses or restricting people's movement for things like takeaways as strictly as New Zealand did in level 4 lockdown.